dbhat/SABR/README.md

    c.
 Connect bridge to OpenFlow controller

    `sudo ovs-vsctl set-controller <bridge_name> tcp:<IP_of_controller>:<port_number>`

-[Note:] For more information on how to configure and work with OVS switches, go here.\footnotemark[4]
+[Note]: For more information on how to configure and work with OVS switches, go here.\footnotemark[4]

 The script, \textit{automate\_sabr\_clab.py}, can be updated to remotely execute the above commands on switches if desired.
 2. Setup Server